 In the medium term, I believe that people will be able to add value by auditing the quality of the data.

-If they can automate ways (read: create software) to audit data quality, all the better, because then they can scale their business easily.
+If they can automate ways (read: create software) to audit data quality, all the better because then they can scale their business easily.

-On particular way that data auditing might come into its own would be auditing analytics for the sake of advertising and site buying/selling.
+In a particular way that data auditing might come into its own would be auditing analytics for the sake of advertising and site buying/selling.

 For advertising, I can think of three particular applications that would be useful, and would love to hear any ideas you have!